Want To Promote Your Ebook Right Across The Internet? Ebook Promotion Is 80% Of The Job. Learn To Be As Great A Marketer As You Are A Writer

 Unfortunately, most writers lose steam for promotion after they’ve finished writing the masterpiece.
 Or they think they are no good at marketing, and hire expensive “book promoters”.

 There are good and bad ebook promoters out there, but by the time they’ve done your job for you, your ebook will be a measly earner, after paying off the promoters and the places where they promote your books.
 So learn to market your ebook yourself, to convert your sweat and toil into money for you.

 At Solohacks Academy, we don’t think ebook promotion is rocket science.
 It’s easier than you think, and can be learnt.
 The simple idea is to help your book become more visible, more easily findable, and more desirable to your readers.

-1. Create an awesome ebook landing page: give audiences a sense of arrival after your ebook promotion
+1. Create an awesome ebook landing page, giving audiences a sense of arrival

 You may wonder why I’m beginning this article with the last point of the ebook buyers’s journey – the landing page on your site from where to buy the ebook.
 This is because this landing page is what you have to keep ready first before you start attracting people to buy your ebook.